tjresearch/research-mikail/README.md

 # Physics Simulators to Help Learn Physics
 A set of physics simulators, one for each approximate unit of physics: mechanics, universal gravitation, electronics and magnetism, and waves

+This repo is now outdated, see https://github.com/mkhan45/SIMple-Physics instead

 ## [physics-engine](https://github.com/mkhan45/physics-engine)
 Rigidbody mechanics simulator, currently simultaneous collisions are pretty jittery